kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

 # How to connect MS Excel to AWS Athena via ODBC using sts tokens
 ## Introduction

-The purpose of this document is to outline steps required to connect Microsoft Excel to AWS Athena as a data source and utilize Excel with ODBC using sts token thus using Excel as a BI tool to perform data analytics.
+The purpose of this document is to outline steps required to connect Microsoft Excel to AWS Athena using ODBC and sts token.

 ## Create credentials file on laptop
 Create the AWS credential files on the local computer.